 \section{Applications}

-We can recover, and in some cases improve, several of the upper bounds for regularity in the combinatorial commutative algebra literature by combining Lemma~\ref{lem:MainLemma} with covering results from the graph theory literature.
-Lemma \ref{lem:MainLemma} thus seems to capture an essential connection between Castelnuovo-Mumford regularity and pure graph-theoretic invariants.
+We can recover, and in some cases improve, several of the upper bounds for regularity in the combinatorial commutative algebra literature by combining Theorem~\ref{thm:MainLemma} with covering results from the graph theory literature.
+Theorem \ref{thm:MainLemma} thus seems to capture an essential connection between Castelnuovo-Mumford regularity and pure graph-theoretic invariants.